sureshgururajan/aws-console-private-access-setup/powers/aws-console-private-access/POWER.md

 npm install
 ```

-### 3. Choose Your AWS Region
+### 2. Choose Your AWS Region

-Decide which AWS region you want to deploy to.
-This will be used for all AWS CLI commands and CDK deployment:
+Decide which AWS region you want to deploy to:

 ```bash
 # Set your preferred region (replace with your choice)